 I then made my way back to Birmingham New Street station via the Grand Central shopping centre, now I knew the way.
 Finding the best way on to platform 1 a few moments, but I got on the train with plenty of time to spare.
 The journey was fine, and I listened to another few chapters from The Screaming Staircase by Jonathan Stroud along the way, which I mentioned in my previous post.
 Back in London, I had to take a slightly different route home on the Tube because of engineering works, but that was fine, I got home without any major delays.

 So it was a very successful and enjoyable weekend.
 It was great to meet so many people at the Open Day, and I survived my first public speech.
 I’m very glad I did it, and I’m very proud of how well it was received.
-Thank you to everyone who gave it such a positive response and got chatting to me during the event, thank you to Sue Ricketts and the Nystagmus Network for inviting me, and thank you to Emily at Fashioneyesta for her support with the speech and the vlog (and congratulations on your dissertation result!).
+Thank you to everyone who gave it such a positive response and got chatting to me during the event, and thank you to Sue Ricketts and the Nystagmus Network for inviting me!

 So thank you for reading, I hope you got a good sense of what the day was like.
 As I said before, my speech will be the next thing I post, so I hope you enjoy that too!